4.3 Fun with collections

 ⇒ #(4 9)

-Enumerators implement tremendously powerful ways to process collections without the need of index.
-By this we mean that they are simple to get right.
+Enumerators implement tremendously powerful ways to process collections without needing an index.
+By this, we mean that they are simple to get right.
 We like simple!

 To get an idea of how useful enumerators are, take a browse at the Collection class in the method category enumerating.